Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Conclusion

 \section{Conclusion}

 We present a semiparametric framework for evaluating the mathematical reasoning capabilities of large language models.
 Our approach combines direct model outputs with auxiliary pairwise preference signals to achieve statistically more efficient estimation.
+It is worth noting that our framework improves the statistical efficiency of estimating a fixed benchmark metric, but it does not address benchmark validity itself.
+If a benchmark does not faithfully measure the intended reasoning ability, a more precise estimator cannot resolve that limitation.
+Our method is therefore complementary to careful benchmark design and validation.
 Theoretically, our method attains the semiparametric efficiency bound with provable variance reduction; empirically, experiments on GPQA Diamond, AIME 2025, and GSM8K confirm more accurate estimates and reliable model rankings, especially in small-sample regimes.
 The framework exhibits considerable generality along two dimensions.
 First, the auxiliary information is not restricted to pairwise comparisons; the methodology accommodates arbitrary auxiliary signals, provided they share mutual information with the target outcome, thereby improving estimation of the target parameter.
 Second, the framework extends naturally to other performance metrics expressible as statistical functionals, such as pass@$k$ accuracy.
 Deriving the corresponding efficient influence function for such metrics to enable principled bias-corrected inference constitutes a promising direction for future work.